($710) Cost to ship a car from Rochester, NY to Lexington, KY

 The best Rochester to Lexington car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Rochester to Lexington:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Rochester to Lexington:

 - Best for Real-Time Tracking: Nexus Auto Transport